RogueElectron/Cypher/README.md

 - The server doesn't have presistent storage but instead uses wrappers around ```map()```
 - The time on both the server machine and the user machine MUST BE CORRECT for TOTP to work correctly

-- This project is tested on Debian 12 and Windows
+- This project is tested on Debian 12

 ## Digitopia specifics